csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/iteration-02-review.md

     D3: block, report, rich text editor for chat, geolocation, storing pictures on AWS S3

-2.
+2. We are having a task board to assign work to each other.
-    - We are having a task board to assign work to each other.
-This enables us to have fewer conflicts when working on one codebase.
+    - This enables us to have fewer conflicts when working on one codebase.
 For instance, if someone finds a bug when running other team member's code, they can find out who is in charge of that part and ask them for fixing the bug, instead of trying to fix it on their own.
-That would result in conflicts and other bugs when other is working on their code.
+Changing other people's code without notifying them ahead may results in conflicts and more bugs.
     - Also, the goals are trackable and everyone can see the concrete progress of our team. https://docs.google.com/spreadsheets/d/1IbYSnSneb-Hv0m9sljIn_qT3puhcViF-GEtengPN3bk/edit#gid=0
     - We chose to use a google sharing spreadsheet for the task board because some other task tracker apps, such as JIRA and Asana, require set-ups or learning processes, whereas we can just jump in and use google spreadsheet without any prior preparation.
  * 2 - 4 decisions.